 My background is in science.
 I was awarded an RHS Fellowship for Horticultural Taxonomy and hold an MSc in Plant Diversity at the University of Reading in partnership with the Royal Botanic Gardens, Kew and the Natural History Museum.
 This background informs my writing.

 I’ve loved writing from the time I could write, but life was getting in the way.
 I needed to reprioritise.
-I enrolled on the MA in Creative Writing at Bath Spa University, a year-long course, with the aim of improving my skill as a writer and to develop a writerly habit.
+I enrolled on the MA in Creative Writing at Bath Spa University, a full-time, year-long course, with the aim of improving my skill as a writer and to develop a writerly habit.

 Simultaneously, I cut my full-time working hours in half.
 This gave those around me the unequivocal message that I was serious about writing.
 While a student, family, colleagues and friends gave me some leeway.
 They accepted (to varying degrees) that mealtimes would be irregular, I wasn’t able to work more than the hours I was paid, and I couldn’t meet up for a drink, not even on high days and holidays.
 As soon as (or, maybe, some time before) the course officially ended, these demands on my time reasserted themselves.